 I suggest changing a small amount at the airport, no more than USD 100, just to get you in to the city.
 You can then change the rest in Myeongdong.

-Alternatively, you can also withdraw KRW from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
+A better option might be to just withdraw KRW from an ATM.
+The rates are competitive, some say even better.
+Just be sure to advise your bank that you’ll be using your ATM card overseas so you don’t run into any problems.
 In my experience, my ATM card works in some machines but not in others.
 I didn’t have any problems using it in Seoul.

 BEST AREA TO STAY

 Based on our own experiences and what I’ve read online, Myeongdong, Insadong, Hongdae, and Itaewon are ideal places to stay in Seoul for tourists.
 It all depends on what you want.
 Myeongdong is for shopping, Insadong is for culture, Hongdae is hip, and Itaewon is the international district.
 We’ve visited all four areas but we’ve only stayed in Myeongdong and Hongdae.
 Personally, we prefer Hongdae.

 Both times, we booked our rooms through AirBnB, but you can search on Booking.com and Agoda as well.
 Be sure to go through all three sites to find the best accommodations for you.
 If you’re new to AirBnB, then you can get up to USD 43 free travel credit via THIS LINK.

 To make it easier, I’ve created the color-coded map below so you can see where all these recommended areas are: (Please note that marked areas are approximations only)